 Creating a child with another person almost certainly creates a soul tie.
 And not all soul ties are negative.

-But passion can have a dark side, and when you have an unhealthy soul tie, you feel a connection to a person amidst obsession and manipulation.
-You may feel as you’ve given a part of yourself to another that you can’t get back.
+But passion can have a dark side, and when you have an unhealthy soul tie, you feel connected to a person amidst obsession and manipulation.
+You may feel as if you’ve given a part of yourself to another that you can’t get back.

 Most people can look back on their lives and identify unhealthy soul ties.
 But, conversely, healthy soul ties are created in stable, loving, God-focused relationships.

-Soul ties can be broken, as much in the same way a stronghold can be.
+Soul ties can be broken in the same way a stronghold can be.